 speaker

-So just a quick question on the electrical side of business.
-You know, it kind of looked to have this kind of a bit of a slower revenue growth than kind of we expected, just given the kind of recent contract wins there.
-You know, was there really something behind that like slower growth rate?
+Hey, so just a quick question.
+Just on the electrical side of business, you know, it kind of, look to have this kind of a bit of a slower revenue growth than kind of we expected, just given the kind of recent contract wins there.
+You know, was there really something behind that, like, slower growth rate?

 speaker